Robert de La Berge: Early life and journey to America

 At about this same time, Nicolas Durand and his wife Françoise Gausse dit Le Borgne were living on a farm in Château-Richer (which would later become L'Ange-Gardien) with their infant daughter, Marie-Ursule.
 Nicolas had received the land as a concession from Olivier Le Tardif and built a wood house with a stone chimney on it.
 That is the east side of Maison Laberge today.
 Françoise Gausse was the daughter of Maurice Gausse and Marguerite Blay of Noyon, Picardy, France.
 In late March 1663, Nicolas Durand died suddenly.
 The register stated that he "tué _____ sans pouvoir recvoir aucun sacrement" where a blank was left.
 It meant that he "died ____without being able to receive the sacraments."
 Did the registrar not know how he died, or did he not want to report it?
 That was abridged to say "S'est tué accidentellement dans son désert" where the word "desert" has multiple meanings.
 He could have died accidentally on his land in the "wilderness" cutting down trees; however, that would have been in the dead of winter.
 He could have also possibly died in the "desert" of his despair.
 We may never know.
 Unfortunately, his widow and young daughter were left to fend for themselves.

 After only two months of widowhood, Françoise married Robert LaBerge on May 28, 1663, in Château-Richer.
 Françoise probably knew Robert from his earlier years in Château-Richer.
 Robert sold his property in Sainte-Famille and took up residence on the Durand farm in Château-Richer.

 In the years that followed, Robert became a respected citizen.
 He participated in the election of the first three church wardens of L'Ange-Gardien.
 Records of his business transactions indicate that Robert prospered financially in New France.
 Robert was one of the early industrialists in the area.
 Sometime before 1674, Robert installed furnaces which were used for the manufacturing of lime.
-It was later expanded in 1692 for the retirment of Robert & Françoise and then again in 1791.
+It was later expanded in 1692 for the retirement of Robert & Françoise and then again in 1791.
 Maison Laberge remained in the Laberge family until 1970 when it was sold to Jacques Gagnon.
 In 2011, Philip LaBerge purchased it and brought it back into the family.
 It is one of the oldest buildings in Canada.
 Maison Laberge is located at 14, rue Adrien Laberge, L'Ange-Gardien, Quebec, QC G0A 2K0.